nykabhishek/nykabhishek-academic-kickstart/content/project/iea/index.md

 ---
 title: Infrastructure Enabled Autonomy (IEA)
-summary: "The objective of this project was to develop a distributed intelligence architecture for connected autonomous vehicles by offloading core computational functionalities to the infrastructure.
-I worked on establishing the V2V and V2I communication network using DSRC; developed machine vision capabilities like object detection, semantic segmentation, and tracking for smart-infrastructure-assisted SLAM and autonomous control for connected vehicles."
+summary: "The objective of this project was to develop a distributed intelligence architecture for Connected Autonomous Vehicles (CAV) by offloading core computational functionalities to the infrastructure.
+I set up the Vehicle-to-Infrastructure (V2I) and Infrastructure-to-Infrastructure (I2I) communication network using DSRC and built software stacks on smart infrastructures for object detection, tracking, semantic segmentation, and localization.
+Further, I calibrated the cameras and sensor systems using OpenCV and developed SLAM capabilities for RSUs by fusing IMU, camera, GPS/RTK, and odometry data using estimation filters (like Monte-Carlo and Extended Kalman Filters (EKF)) for autonomous navigation of a Lincoln MKZ vehicle."
 tags:
 - Autonomous Vehicles
 - Computer Vision